joemoose/psiops/docs/equipment.md

 | Demo kit | Rucksack | 1 |
 | Ammo | Rucksack | 1 |

-The operator has 0 hand slots remaining, 1 open body slot, and 1 open rucksack slot.
+You have 0 hand slots remaining, 1 open body slot, and 1 open rucksack slot.

 !!! note

-	In this example, the operator is not wearing a helmet.
-If the operator were to take a helmet on the mission, it would fill the remaining body slot.
+	In this example, you're not wearing a helmet.
+If you were to take a helmet on the mission, it would fill your remaining body slot.